How To Move Out Of Your Share House Without Conflict

 Pack your stuff like a pro

 We get it.
 You’re busy juggling work, study, life etc. But don’t be ‘that person’ who takes forever to pack, leaving the other housemates worrying about whether or not you’re going to get your gear out on time.
 Get organised early — have you got moving boxes?
 Packing tape?
 Help or a removalist booked in?
 Make a list and get on it.
 The quicker you get it done, the sooner you can move into your new pad and the less stressful it will be for all.
+Check out our box shop for all your packing needs and get everything delivered right to your door.

 Don't leave traces of yourself behind